mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 ##### 23:55

-For instance, when you really do something with your wholeheartedness, cleaning the room, and *[unintelligible]* – at that time you don’t know who you are, or you don’t know how fast time is going; you don’t care.
-At that time, you’re really one.
+For instance, when you really do something with your wholeheartedness, cleaning the room, and *[unintelligible]* – at that time you don’t know who you are, or you don’t know how fast time is going; you don’t care about the time, you’re really one.
 At that time people ask you, “What time is it?”
 You say, “I don’t know.”
 But it’s really so late, you know?

 Japanese people like very much playing Go.
 Go is very wonderful to play, but if you start to do this, you completely forget time and space, you’re really devoted to it.
 So even at midnight, you can stay all night, just playing Go.
 You don’t feel tired, you don’t feel what time it is, you don’t want anything except to play Go.

 So even though someone asks you what time it is, you don’t know.
 Time is already with you, so you know the time pretty well; but when you become really one with time, you don’t know time.
 Do you understand?

-When you’re riding an airplane,  when you become one with the speed of time, you don’t know how fast the airplane goes.
+When you’re riding an airplane, when you become one with the speed of [the plane], you don’t know how fast the airplane goes.
 All you have to do is just be there.
 And then if you are asked by people how fast the plane is going, you don’t know.
 But it’s really fast.

 This is also one meaning of “I don’t know.”
 You know pretty well, but if you are free from “you know,” you don’t know.